YOUR RATES EXPLAINED

 What are rates?

-Local Government rates are an annual payment received from all property owners within the Shire of Exmouth.
+Local government rates are an annual payment received from all property owners within the Shire of Exmouth.

 Your rates contribute to many community services and infrastructure, such as: